Raiondesu/eventhoven/README.md

 **Alias**: `on`

-> Note, that the function is [curried](#currying), which means that it must be called partially

 ---

 ### `unsubscribe`

-> Unsubscribes handlers from events of an event-map
+Unsubscribes handlers from events of an event-map.

+> Note, that the function is [curried](#currying), which means that it must be called partially

 **Parameters**: